This is a guide to install all needed systems, tools, download source code and get going with the development.

 In the admin panel, create a new page named “Transaction”.
-In this page write the following short code:
+In this page write the following shortcode:

-A WordPress short code is a macro that will call a php function provided by the WordPress system or an installed plugin.
-More information about WordPress short codes API can be found here: https://codex.wordpress.org/Shortcode_API
+A WordPress shortcode is a macro that will call a PHP function provided by the WordPress system or an installed plugin.
+More information about WordPress shortcodes API can be found here: https://codex.wordpress.org/Shortcode_API

-For convenience you should add the Transaction page to the front-page’s main menu.
+For convenience, you should add the Transaction page to the front-page’s main menu.
 This can be done in the Appearance / Menus setting in the admin panel.
 (When creating the first menu, you must set that menu as “Primary Menu” to make it visible on the front-page.)

-Since we will run several WordPress instances on out computer, you should change the background color to easily be able to tell which is one.
+Since we will run several WordPress instances on our computer, you should change the background color to easily be able to tell which is one.
 Colors are changed in the Customize panel selected from the Appearance menu in the admin panel.

 After Transaction page has been created, you can return to the frontage and see the transactions:

 The transaction list only shows one transaction, the INITIAL transaction that is setting the balance to 0.